-The practice centres on sleeping in sensory proximity to one another so that individuals – whether side by side or in a bassinet across the room – can sense that someone else is present by touch, smell, taste or noise.
+The practise centres on sleeping in sensory proximity to one another so that individuals – whether side by side or in a bassinet across the room – can sense that someone else is present by touch, smell, taste or noise.
 Co-sleeping can be quite a tricky topic, however…

 Telling someone that you and your partner share the bed with your baby can provoke unwelcome and often lengthy conversations about Sudden Infant Death Syndrome (SIDS) and studies that say you’re either putting your child in harm’s way or stifling their development.
 What’s worse is that because SIDS is so rare and child development is such an obscure science, it can often feel like you have nowhere to turn for answers.